modera/ModeraServerCrudBundle/Resources/doc/index.md

 * Create an implementation of \Modera\ServerCrudBundle\Intercepting\ControllerActionsInterceptorInterface interface or subclass \Modera\ServerCrudBundle\Intercepting\ControllerActionsInterceptor if you don't want to write boilerplate code.
-* Register an instance of \Sli\ExpanderBundle\Ext\ContributorInterface which would return an instance of your interceptor in a dependency injection container and tag it with "modera_server_crud.intercepting.cai_providers".
+* Register an instance of \Modera\ExpanderBundle\Ext\ContributorInterface which would return an instance of your interceptor in a dependency injection container and tag it with "modera_server_crud.intercepting.cai_providers".

 ## Security